-Here are five tips to help you plan a great Mediterranean cruise vacation with your family.
+Here are five tips to help you plan a great Mediterranean family cruise vacation:

 3. Plan It Together.
 Get every family member’s input early in the vacation planning process and make sure the kids are involved.
-This helps create buy-in and eliminate a lot of potential problems when you get on the ship.
+This helps create buy-in and eliminates a lot of potential problems when you get on the ship.
 Start by having a family get-together to focus on shared and individual interests.
-Do you have kids who are obsessed with history & gladiators, volcanoes, pizza, gelato, art, mythology, beaches, shopping, and castles?
-Do you want your kids to learn about European history, languages and cultures?
-If so, a family Mediterranean cruise could be just the thing for your next vacation.
+Are your kids obsessed with history & gladiators, volcanoes, pizza, gelato, art, mythology, beaches, shopping, and castles?
 Use your family's interests to drive your choice of itineraries and ports of call.
 Talk with a good cruise travel agent to get their suggestions.
 Also evaluate each cruise line’s programs for kids, teens and families.
 Choosing a family-friendly cruise line, such as Norwegian Cruise Line, will make a world of difference in your Mediterranean vacation experience.

 If you’re traveling with teens, Norwegian Cruise Line is an excellent choice.
-Their ships are well equipped to cater to older kids as well.
+Their ships are well equipped to cater to older kids with free programs and activities.
 Entourage is a high energy zone exclusively for teens ages 13-17.
 This hot spot keeps teens happy with a wide variety of activities including sports challenges and other events.
-At night, Entourage turns into a teens-only nightclub with a dance floor, video jukebox, and large screen television and other amenities.
+At night, Entourage turns into a teens-only nightclub with a dance floor, video jukebox, large screen television and other amenities.
 Themed events for teens are offered as well.

 For more detailed information on Norwegian Cruise Line and its programs for kids and families, visit their website: www.ncl.com.